E4- The Legend of the Indian Maiden Winona

 Alonzo Chamberlain

 A framed portrait of Alonzo Chamberlain, along with a composite of 20 other family photos, has embellished the wall of our home since the 1980s.
 Behind that stern stare, I thought, there must be an intriguing story, but we knew little about him.
 He was merely a family history place holder between his famous father Spencer and his well known son, John Harry, who was the mayor of Spencer, Iowa.
+The Watchman article and Alonzo’s obituary, sent to me earlier by Joan Alexander of the Glover Historical Society, changed his family status.

-This changed with the Watchman article and Alonzo’s obituary which was sent to me earlier by Joan Alexander of the Glover Historical Society.
 From these two articles I put together his biography The Secret Life of Alonzo Chamberlain and published it in my family blog on August 24, 2017.
 That post has received over 400 views.

 A second story by Robin Smith appeared in the November issue of Vermont’s Northland Journal.
 This article presented a new perspective in that it featured an interview with Glover historian, Joan Alexander.
 Joan has been a tremendous help to me since 2008.
 First with the story of Runaway Pond.
 Then she found an 1810 Glover resident named Increase Chamberlain, who turned out to be the step-father of Spencer Chamberlain.